Creatures of Habitat

 Creatures of Habitat Logo

-Our Creatures of Habitat Program is a full-day environmental stewardship experience that immerses students in the vital world of habitat restoration, in a natural area in their own community/watershed.
+Our Creatures of Habitat Program is an action-based environmental stewardship experience that immerses students in the vital world of habitat restoration, in a natural area in their own community/watershed.

 Students receive an in-class education session before the event to learn about local native and invasive plant species.
 Then, Peninsula Streams staff and volunteers lead the students through a large-scale invasive plant removal in a nearby natural area.
-Activities like mulching, planting of native species, garbage pick-ups, and salmon fry releases are often part of the program as well.
+Activities like mulching, planting of native species, garbage pick-ups, and salmon habitat assessments are often part of the program as well.

 Volunteers